secynic/ipwhois/CLI.rst

   --timeout TIMEOUT     The default timeout for socket connections in seconds.
   --proxy_http PROXY_HTTP
                         The proxy HTTP address passed to request.ProxyHandler.
-                        User authcan be passed like
+                        User auth can be passed like
                         "http://user:pass@192.168.0.1:80"
   --proxy_https PROXY_HTTPS
                         The proxy HTTPS address passed to
                         request.ProxyHandler.
-User authcan be passed like
+User auth can be passed like "https://user:pass@192.168.0.1:443" --disallow_permutations
-                        "https://user:pass@192.168.0.1:443"
-  --disallow_permutations
                         Disable additional methods if DNS lookups to Cymru